HariMalam/EcoSnap/README.md

     npm install
     ```

+4. Open Visual Sudio Code:
+    ```
+    code .
+    ```

-4. Create a `.env` file in the project root directory and configure the following environment variables:
+5. Create a `.env` file in the project root directory and configure the following environment variables:
     ```
     MONGODB_URI=your_mongodb_uri
     GOOGLE_CLIENT_ID=your_google_client_id